zodb/relstorage/doc/relstorage-options.rst

 cache-module-name
         Specifies which Python memcache module to use.
-The default is "relstorage.pylibmc_wrapper", which requires pylibmc.
+The default is "relstorage.pylibmc_wrapper", which requires `pylibmc <https://pypi.python.org/pypi/pylibmc>`_.
 An
-        alternative module is "memcache", a pure Python module.
+        alternative module is "`memcache <https://pypi.python.org/pypi/python-memcached>`_", a pure Python module.
 If you use the memcache module, use at least version 1.47.

         This option has no effect unless cache-servers is set.